LisaMcGautier/weatherDashboard/README.md

 Created a for loop to render the cities saved in local storage as buttons below the search field.

 Used `stringify` to convert the `searchHistory` array to a string for local storage.
 Used `parse` to read the cities from local storage.

+Created function `showHistory` to show previously searched cities from local storage when the page loads and add cites to search history when the search button is clicked.

+Changed all `http` to`https` so that links will work via github.